Interstate 77 in West Virginia: Tolls

 There are three toll barriers along the turnpike.
 As of January 2025, passenger cars with two axles pay $4.50 at each barrier.
 There is also a toll plaza at exit 48, which charges $0.89 for passenger cars exiting northbound and entering southbound.
 Rates for larger vehicles are higher.
 The West Virginia Turnpike is a member of the E-ZPass electronic toll collection consortium, allowing members to attach a transponder to their windshield or front bumper and pay electronically.
 West Virginia E-ZPass members can pay a flat annual fee for unlimited travel on the West Virginia Turnpike.

 The Parkways Authority briefly raised toll rates on January 1, 2006, but a state judge found the hike to be illegal, rescinding it a few days later.
 The state legislature subsequently affirmed the judge's decision and removed the Commission's power to set rates, reserving that power to itself.
 Greg Barr, General Manager of the West Virginia Parkways Authority, had said that, while other states had dramatically increased their tolls over the past few years, the West Virginia Turnpike had not experienced any rate hikes in over two decades.
 However, tolls were increased by 60 percent (from $1.25 to $2 at each barrier) in 2009 and again by 100 percent (to $4.00 at each barrier) in 2019.

+As of June 2026, the West Virginia Parkways Authority is considering transitioning to open road tolling along the West Virginia Turnpike.